28 Ideas to Throw the Best Virtual Holiday Party This Year

 If you’ve been working from home for the past few months, why not give your colleagues a virtual tour of your DIY desktop and workspace, all decked out for the holidays?
 Think tinsel, lights and maybe even a mini Christmas tree.

-If you’re in need of some virtual office Christmas party ideas, this is a great one that adds a fun personal touch.
+If you’re in need of some virtual work Christmas party ideas, this is a great one that adds a fun personal touch.
 You could also turn this into a game where everyone votes on the best decorations!

 28. Holiday Karaoke